lmorgadodacosta/NTUCLE/README.md

 The corpus contains 180 documents hand-tagged by professional English lecturers.
 One third (60) of the documents were tagged by two lecturers.
 Documents that were annotated by two people had their error tags harmonized/adjudicated.
 A list of documents and whether they have been double annotated can be found in the file [annot_doc.tsv](annot_doc.tsv).

-You can read a full description of the corpus, of the new error tag set and annotation process in this [paper](https://aclanthology.org/W17-5901/).
+You can read a full description of the corpus, of the new error tag set and of its annotation process in our [paper](https://aclanthology.org/W17-5901/).